LarkspurCA/androidweardocs/data.rst

 	  ...
     }

 2. Add callback methods for the data layer and lifecycle events.
 For simplicity, send a data object in the onConnected callback method.
+In this example the path of the data object is "\wearable_data" and the data is a DataMap object that contains a golf course hole number and the distances to the front, middle, and back pin locations.
+The receiving side can use the path to identify the origin of the data.

   .. code-block:: java